-This webpage sets out the various forms of assessment and exams that students will undertake during their time with us at Lymm High School.
+This page sets out the various forms of assessment and exams that students will undertake during their time with us at Lymm High School.
 The aim is to provide parents with a clear overview, so that you know when exams are taking place, what kind of things will be covered and how best to support your child with revision.

 It is important to stress that the great majority of assessments are what we might call ‘low stakes’ tests.
-That is, whilst we expect students to take them seriously, they ought not to be causing undue stress – especially in Key Stage Three.
+That is, whilst we expect students to take them seriously, they ought not to be causing undue stress – especially in Key Stage 3.
 It really is not the end of the world if a student doesn’t perform as well as they’d like in the odd test or exam.

 Exams at Lymm High School: an overview of the assessment year: see text below for more detail